EnsembleGovServices/TimeConvertorApp/README.md

 ## Time Conversion
 Time conversion is handled on the frontend via JavaScript, If the user selects a specific timezone via search then the plugin store the related cookies and converts the time using JavaScript.
 There is a reset option that removes the cookies and that shows the default time.

-## City/Region Search
-On plugin activation, the page will create a table along with the data of city, state, country, and timezone which was grabbed from [geonames.org](http://www.geonames.org/).
-When a user search for a specific city/region then the plugin grabs search for data in the database and based on the result it will return the results.